top of page

 Join a guided walk with others every Summer in the Vallee d'Aulps, Morzine & Les Gets mountains.

-You can book on individually or in a group of 2 or 3
+You can book on individually or in small groups

 Please wear suitable hiking shoes and bring water and a spare jacket